• Hello

 Performance

-The following image shows the average minimum frames per second (fps) over time with and without pooling.
+The image below shows the average minimum frames per second (fps) over time, with and without pooling.

 Figure 1 - Line-Graph: Average minimum frames per second (fps) over time with and without pooling.

-On the X-Axis you see the time (20 ~ 1 second).
-On the Y-Axis you see the frames per seconds.
-The green graph displays the average minimum fps with pooling.
-The blue graph without pooling.
-You might ask why minimum?
-Because the minimum fps reflect the frame drops the player get resulting in a spiky or jerky experience.
-You want your game to run as smooth as possible.
+The X-axis shows time (20 steps is about 1 second).
+The Y-axis shows frames per second.
+The green line is the average minimum fps with pooling.
+The blue line is without pooling.
+Why look at the minimum?
+Because the minimum fps shows the frame drops that players actually feel as stuttering or lag.
+You want your game to run as smoothly as possible.

 Figure 2 - Boxplot: Shows the average minimum frames per second (fps) as quartile and median.